Content in this post |

 ---|

-1. Description of the Partizip 2.
-How to form the german Partizip I & II 3.
-How to make sentences with the Partizip 4.
-How to use the Partizips as substantive nouns |
+1. Description of the Partizip I 2.
+How to form the german Partizip I 3.
+How to use Partizip I as adjectives 4.
+How to use Partizip 1 as adverbs 5.
+How to form substantive nouns with Partizip I |

 How to form the Partizip I of german verbs

-In English , the Partizip I (present continuous tense) is formed by adding the suffix “-ing” to the verb.
+In English , the Partizip I which is called present participle is formed by adding the suffix “-ing” to the verb.
 For example; “spend” in the partizip I becomes “spending”.
-This is of course not used for conjugation, rather it always require an auxiliary verb which is the conjugated to the subject.
-For instance; “I am spending…”, “She is eating…” and never “I spending…” etc.
+This is of course not used for conjugation, rather it always require an auxiliary verb which is then conjugated to the subject.
+For instance; “I am spending” and “She is eating”.
+It is never “I spending” etc. Some examples of these derivatives are shown below.

 Infinitive | Partizip I | English translation |